willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

 ##Make a few config changes

 ###Edit rubber-passenger_nginx.yml and change the HTTP ports
 Rubber assumes haproxy is always installed and sets up the HTTP ports accordingly.
-Since we are not using haproxy at this time, we need to tell passenger to listen on ports 80,443
+Since we are not using haproxy, we need to tell passenger to listen on ports 80,443

     passenger_listen_port: 80
     passenger_listen_ssl_port: 443